-The conclusion of the study was that although the current strategy has a good chance of meeting the long-term objective there was an opportunity to marginally improve the risk and return balance that increases the likelihood of achieving the long term objective and reduces the potential for adverse outcomes.
-This is done by reducing the exposure to equities and index-linked gilts and allocating to alternative and income focussed assets such as multi-asset credit and private debt.
+The conclusion of the study was that although the current strategy has a good chance of meeting the long-term objective regarding funding there was an opportunity to marginally improve the risk and return balance that increases the likelihood of achieving the long-term objective and reduces the potential for adverse outcomes.
+At the same time, to achieve the net zero target there needed to be allocation to natural capital and renewables.
+The increases in the allocation to net-zero focussed assets, doesn't materially impact the funding outcomes.
+This is done by reducing the exposure to equities, multi-asset credit and index-linked gilts and allocating to alternative and income focussed assets such as timberland, climate impact investments and private debt.

 Changes to the allocations to public markets investments can take place relatively quickly but change to private market investments will take several years.
-The Authority is satisfied that the investment strategy has a sufficient probability (65.2%) of meeting its return targets over the long-term and it is expected that the Fund's long term investment returns will be at least in line with these assumptions and those published in the FSS.
+The Authority is satisfied that the investment strategy has a sufficient probability of meeting its return targets over the long-term and it is expected that the Fund's long term investment returns will be at least in line with these assumptions and those published in the FSS.

-The long term benchmark positions before and after March 2020 are set out in the table below.
-Due to the amount of time it will take to increase the allocations to private market investments, interim benchmarks will be used over an appropriate period to reflect these changes.
+The long-term benchmark positions before and after March 2023 are set out in the table below.
+Due to the amount of time, it will take to increase the allocations to private market investments, interim benchmarks will be used over an appropriate period to reflect these changes.

 Asset Class Current Benchmark % New Benchmark % Tolerance

-UK Equities 15.0 10.0 } +/- 5%
+UK Equities 10.0 7.5 } +/- 5%

-Global Equities 35.0 35.0 }
+Global Equities 35.0 30.5 }

 Private equity 7.0 7.0 +/- 2%

-Total Growth 57.0 52.0
+Total Growth 52.0 45.0

-Multi Asset Credit 6.0 6.0 +/- 2%
+Multi Asset Credit 6.0 2.5 +/- 2%

-Infrastructure 5.0 10.0 +/- 3%
+Infrastructure 10.0 9.0 +/- 3%

-Private Debt 3.5 5.5 +/- 1%
+Private Debt 5.5 7.5 +/- 2%

-UK Property 10.0 10.0 +/- 2%
+Property 8.0 9.0 +/- 2%

+Natural Capital 2.0 3.5 +/- 2%

+Climate Opportunities 5.0 +/- 2%

+Renewable Energy 5.0 +/- 2%

-Total Income 24.5 31.5
+Total Income 31.5 41.5

-UK Index-Linked Gilts 12.0 10.0 +/- 3%
+UK Index-Linked Gilts 10.0 7.0 +/- 2%

 Corporate Bonds 5.0 5.0 +/- 1%

 Cash 1.5 1.5 +/- 1%

-Total Protection 18.5 16.5
+Total Protection 16.5 13.5

 Total 100.0 100.0

-\Note for the purposes of these tolerances listed equity allocations will be treated as a single allocation
+Note for the purposes of these tolerances listed equity allocations will be treated as a single allocation

-As indicated above this asset allocation is constructed on the basis that it delivers a 65.2% probability of achieving the actuarially required return target of CPI+1.75% which equates to 4.15% pa over the longer term.
+As indicated above this asset allocation is constructed on the basis that it delivers the actuarially required return target of 2.3% over the risk-free rate which equates to 4.45% pa over the longer term.